 For insurers, experience to date shows the process to be very definitely win win’ all around for genuine customers who will undoubtedly be more inclined to continue being a policy holder when renewal time comes around.

-How do we go about implementing AVS?
+How do we go about implementing The Digilog Solution?

 Via cost effective deployment of pilot processes in those product lines that risk assessment and experience tells us are prone to claimant fraud.
 We recommend that a pilot run for between 4 and 6 months.
 Please talk to us.
 Together – we can work it out.